kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 ![](/40%20Principles/resources/35%20PARAMETER%20CHANGE.png)
 ## Strategies and Recommendations
 - Vary parameters of your system adaptively.
-- Instead of developing a new expensive system or a process, find a resource that is already available and can serve as partially developed object/process.
+- Instead of developing a new expensive system or a process, find a resource that is already available and can serve as a partially developed object/process.
 - Change the degree of flexibility of a system.
 - Change your system’s or object’s physical state.
 - Instead of expensive solid objects, use virtual copies, models, cheap objects, and vice versa.